elenirotsides/Gyro/README.md

     - This can be used to search for task names or tags

-2. Select `clear` to remove the filter
+2. Select `clear filter` to remove the filter

 ## Logging Out